VKB was founded in 2004 in Russia, and is now headquartered in China.

 VKB North America (via VKBcontrollers.com), as instructed by VKB HQ, will no longer announce estimated release dates of products currently in development.

-The reason is that any PLANNED estimate given by VKB HQ – which is also relayed on various forums and VKB partner sites, will be taken out of context by those who perceive them as a PROMISE given by VKB to release on a guaranteed date.
-As we all know, a plan is not a promise, and an estimate is not a guarantee – especially when it comes to designing and manufacturing complex hardware, and then developing the software that drives it.
+The reason is that any PLANNED estimate given by VKB HQ – which is also relayed on various forums and VKB partner sites, will be taken out of context by those who perceive them as a PROMISE to release on a guaranteed date.
+As we all know, a plan is not a promise, and an estimate is not a guarantee – especially when it comes to designing and manufacturing complex simulation controllers, and then developing the software that drives it.

-That said, if estimates slip and delays are announced, some forum trolls come out of the woodwork and find joy in spreading damaging drivel about VKB online.
+That said, if estimates slip and delays are announced, some people find joy in spreading damaging drivel about VKB online.